 Sarah is our Headteacher and also sits on the Governing Body.
 She is committed to continuing our school improvement and to seeing the school provide the best possible outcomes for pupils.

 Away from school Sarah enjoys spending time with her family.
 She is an experienced musician, who loves to watch a show and has been known to get up on stage herself.

 I live very close to Mill Water School in East Budleigh and am dedicated to the local community.
 I have been a small business owner, running fitness and well-being classes to support people suffering from mental health issues, and I have a passion for art and the outdoors.
 I very much look forward to supporting Mill Water over the coming years.

-Maggie is a Local Authority Governor who serves as the Chair of the Governing Body.
-She currently works for Scomis, part of Devon County Council that deals with IT services for schools, but previously worked for Children’s and Young People’s services in Plymouth.
+Maggie is a Local Authority Governor.
+She worked for Scomis, part of Devon County Council that deals with IT services for schools, but previously worked for Children’s and Young People’s services in Plymouth.
 She has many years of experience working with and for young people.
 She started her career as a special needs teacher.